erikkvale/eir/README.md

 # Eir

-See hosted docs for all the details: {placeholder for GitHub Pages}
+See hosted docs for all the details: https://erikkvale.github.io/eir/